wruth1/wruth1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Statistics working with Prof. Richard Lockhart at Simon Fraser University.
-My research areas include epidemic modelling and analysis, particularly of COVID-19, using stochastic simulation and missing data methods.
+My research areas include epidemic modelling and analysis, particularly of COVID-19, using stochastic simulation and missing data methodology.